 Phase 3: Automated attacks

-In most cases WordPress hacks cost time and money
+In most cases, WordPress hacks cost time and money.

-Every day millions of attacks on WordPress sites instead.
-35 million for April 2017 alonePlugin.Wordfence Brute Force Attacks and 4.8 million exploit attacks daily.
-In other words, there is no absolute certainty.
-All you can do is minimize the chance of being hacked and create mechanisms that will allow you to restore yours site quickly if the worst comes to the worst.
+Every day there are millions of attacks on WordPress sites take place every day.
+The Plugin producer Wordfence alone measures an average of 35 million Brute Force attacks and 4.8 million exploit attacks for April 2017.
+Sync and corrections by n17t01.
+In other words, there is no absolute security.
+You can only keep the probability of being hacked as low as possible and create appropriate mechanisms that allow you to quickly restore your site if the worst happens.

-2) Loss of sales
+2) Loss of turnover

 3) Loss of confidence